2003

 Premiership flop.

-Gremio to Celtic (£4.8m)
+1999 Rafael Scheidt Gremio to Celtic (£4.8m)

 Rival Rangers fans were rubbing their hands in glee when they heard how his surname was pronounced

-(shyte) following the Brazilian's £4.8m move from Gremio in December 1999.
+("Shyte") following the Brazilian's £4.8m move from Gremio in December 1999.
 And after Celtic's

 fans had seen him in action for the first time the general consensus was that that he was